mateusjdev/Rename-to-hash/README.md

 - [blake3](https://pypi.org/project/blake3/) (if not present, defaults to `md5`)

-To run the script open a command prompt/shell and type in: `python rename.py -i PATH/TO/DIR` This will rename all files to the selected hashing algorithm (`blake3` is default).
+To run the script open a command prompt/shell and type in: `python rename.py -i PATH/TO/DIR` This will rename all files to the selected hashing algorithm (`blake3` is default, `md5` is fallback).

 > [!warning]
 > **Hashsum libraries can have collisions**: Some hashed files can be diferent and have the same checksum causing one of them to be deleted.
 You can learn an example of MD5 collision [here](https://www.mscs.dal.ca/~selinger/md5collision/).